MichaelCurrin/coding-blog/_posts/2023-12-24-ai-language-teacher.md

 | Yes            | Tak           | tahk                   |
 | No             | Nie           | nyeh                   |

-Be careful of asking for phonetic pronunciation, as you get something it is harder to read like this for "Cześć" - `'tʂɛɕt͡ɕ`
+Be careful of asking for "phonetic" pronunciation, as you get something more advanced phonetic standard. e.g. "Cześć" will appear as "'tʂɛɕt͡ɕ" rather than "cheshch".

 ### Ask for explanations